adjust/cordova_sdk/README.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, Adjust backend generates unique **Adjust device identifier** (**adid**).
-In order to obtain this identifier, call the `getAdid` method of the `Adjsut` instance.
+For every device with your app installed on it, the Adjust backend generates a unique **Adjust device identifier** (**adid**).
+In order to obtain this identifier, call the `getAdid` method of the `Adjust` instance.
 You need to pass a callback to that method in order to obtain the value:

 ```js
 Adjust.getAdid(function(adid) {